An academic advisor works with a student.

 90+ Credits

 The maximum credits load is 19, except in majors like Music, Dance and Theater, and Castle Scholars, who can register for up to 21 credits.
 A student may apply for registration in excess of these numbers.
 They must complete the Application for Credit Overload the corresponding registration forms, and obtain faculty approval.
 The documentation must be submitted to the Registrar's Office for consideration, and will receive a final review by the Dean's office.
-Click here for detailed information on tuition rates.
+Find detailed information on tuition rates.

 NOTE: If you are enrolled beyond the maximum credits, you will be charged at the credit hour rate for each additional credit hour enrolled.